flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     - The throttle should move to full reverse if you activate reverse thrust on your controller.
 See [Reverser Setup](#4-reverser-setup-when-not-on-axis) on how to engage reverser when you throttle does not have a reverser range.

 If the tests are successful please move to the next chapter.
 Otherwise go through this chapter again to fix any issues.

+!!! danger "DO NOT SKIP THE STEPS ABOVE"

 ---